What is Survey Fatigue?

 However, respondents will answer if they think it’s relevant to your project aims.
 It’s on you to emphasise their importance and relevance to your research.

-Those who are invested in the topic/ subject or those won’t be affected by survey fatigue.
-But that’s only likely to be a very small pool of your respondents.
+Those who are invested in your research be affected by survey fatigue.
+But that’s only likely to be a small pool of your survey takers.